2018 West Footscray warehouse fire

-The 2018 West Footscray warehouse fire was a major industrial fire that occurred in West Footscray, an inner-western suburb of Melbourne, Victoria, Australia, beginning on 30 August 2018.
+The 2018 West Footscray warehouse fire was a major industrial fire that occurred in the border of West Footscray and Tottenham, an inner-western suburb of Melbourne, Victoria, Australia, beginning on 30 August 2018.
 The fire took the Metropolitan Fire Brigade several days to fully control and emitted a large plume of toxic black smoke, visible across Melbourne.

 Background

-The warehouse where the fire occurred is owned by Danbol Pty Ltd; the sole director and shareholder of which is Christopher James Baldwin, an accountant based in Shepparton.
+The warehouse where the fire occurred is owned by Danbol Pty Ltd; the sole director and shareholder of which is Christopher James Baldwin, an accountant based in Shepparton, who had been recently raided by ATO for illegal company phoenixing activity.
+Operating as Bradbury Industrial Services, the warehouse was leased by Graeme Leslie White, who had prior firearms offences, and had other business arrangements with Baldwin.
+Danbol Pty Ltd brought a lawsuit against Maribyrnong City Council and BOC gas in 2024 for negligence in failing to stop the stockpiling of chemicals on his property.